As you already know (right?) Marketo-hosted Landing Pages can be accessed with or without a trailing .html in the path part of the URL.

 By default, GA won’t track the #hash part of your URLs at all.
 And if you are using the #hash meaningfully (say, in an older-school Single-Page Application) your web developers will have already worried about it and figured out the right custom GA hits + filters.

-But… in the interest of completeness, it’s also possible for the string to appear in the URL fragment:
+But… in the interest of completeness, it’s also possible for the string .html to appear in the URL fragment:

 If you followed the regex breakdown above, this should make sense.